STUDENT LIFE

 SHOMREI ADAMAH ON THE GANN FARM

-Shomrei Adamah will run Monday August 7, 2023 – Friday August 18, 2023
+Shomrei Adamah will run Tuesday, August 6, 2024 – Friday, August 16, 2024

-Hours are Monday to Thursday from 8:30am – 3pm and Friday 8:30am – 1pm
+Hours are Tuesday to Thursday from 8:30 am – 3:00 pm and Friday from 8:30 am – 1:00 pm.

 Once an application has been filled out, we will be in touch to schedule an on-farm working interview.
 During the interview, participants will have a chance to ask questions about the program as well as to try working on the farm.
-Following the interview, staff will review the application and interview, and be in touch as to whether the applicant has been accepted.
+Following the interview, staff will review the application and interview, check references, and be in touch as to whether the applicant has been accepted.
 Applications are accepted on a rolling basis until the cohort is full.

 STIPEND